coincruze/docs/docs/setup.md

       - Additional security settings (if required)
 5. Test the connection

+!!! info "Important"
-*Important: Make sure to enable trading permissions when creating your API keys.*
+      Make sure to enable trading permissions when creating your API keys.

-## Step 5: Create Your First Bot (30 seconds)
+## Step 5: Create Your First Bot

 The final step is creating your first trading bot: